 The New Idea And Its Failure

-The villager started to follow the decided pattern; the cotton was produced and sent towards the factory for refinement.
+The villagers started to follow the decided pattern; the cotton was produced and sent towards the factory for refinement.

 The refinement began; the “skilled” technicians tried their part but failed to achieve success.